lopkn/project-10/README.md

 - number display for bars

-- try out using cache
+- try out using cache and cookies

 - try out WFC